godwin2707/Telecom-Customer-Churn-Prediction/README.md

 Automatically creates a table (if not present) and logs each prediction with full customer detail for future analysis.

 🛠 Tech Stack
-Python
+1.Python
-Streamlit – For the interactive web interface scikit-learn – For training the machine learning model pandas – For data manipulation pickle – For saving and loading models and encoders MySQL – For storing prediction logs
+2.Streamlit – For the interactive web interface 3.scikit-learn – For training the machine learning model 4.pandas – For data manipulation
+5.pickle – For saving and loading models and encoders 6.MySQL – For storing prediction logs
-LabelEncoder & OneHotEncoder – For preprocessing categorical data
+7.LabelEncoder & OneHotEncoder – For preprocessing categorical data